bryanbraun/anchorjs/README.md

 **[See the demo for an example](http://bryanbraun.github.io/anchorjs/).**

-Anchoring links are useful for linking to specific places in online books and documentation (like, for example, this README file when rendered on the Github project page--hover over headings to see what I mean).
+Deep links are useful for linking to specific places in online books and documentation (like, for example, this README file when rendered on the Github project page--hover over headings to see what I mean).

 Including AnchorJS
 ------------------